 Can Influenza Vaccine Cause Injury and Death?

 Characterized by muscle weakness, unsteady gait, numbness, tingling, pain, GBS can cause paralysis of the face or one or more limbs.
-It can take several months for recovery or leave the affected person with chronic health problems and disability.3 The mortality rate with GBS occurs mainly in the elderly and those who develop severe complications.4
+It can take several months for recovery or it can leave the affected person with chronic health problems and disability.6 The mortality rate with GBS is highest among the elderly and those who develop severe complications.7

-Adult influenza vaccine injury claims are now the leading claim submitted to the federal Vaccine Injury Compensation Program (VICP), with GBS as the leading alleged injury.7 8
+Adult influenza vaccine injury claims are now the leading claim submitted to the federal Vaccine Injury Compensation Program (VICP), with GBS as the leading alleged injury.12 13

-In 2015, a published Canadian study9 found that the effectiveness of the flu vaccine decreased when a person received the shot two years in a row.
-As a result of these negative findings that implied the vaccine increased a person’s susceptibility to influenza, study authors recommended further research be completed.10
+A Canadian study published in 2015 found that the effectiveness of the flu vaccine decreased when a person received the shot two years in a row.
+Because of these negative findings which implied that the vaccine increased a person’s susceptibility to influenza, study authors recommended further research be completed.
+51 52

 In 2017, a Centers for Disease Control (CDC) funded study reported that women vaccinated in the early part of their pregnancy with a flu vaccine containing the pandemic H1N1 (H1N1pdm09) strain and who also had been previously vaccinated the prior season with a H1N1pdm09-containing flu vaccine had a greater risk of miscarriage in the first four weeks following vaccination.
-The CDC is in the process of conducting further research among women who were pregnant during the 2012-2013 through 2014-2015 flu season and eligible to receive the flu vaccine.
+The CDC conducted further research among women who were pregnant during the 2012-2013 through 2014-2015 flu seasons and eligible to receive the flu vaccine.
 This study, which contradicted their previous findings, reported that the influenza vaccine did not cause miscarriages in the women evaluated in the study.53 54

 « Return to Influenza Table of Contents